-- Many of the restaurants and refugios offer takeaway lunches, so be sure to use this option when going trekking!
+- Many of the restaurants and refugios in Torres del Paine offer takeaway lunches, so be sure to use this option when going trekking!
 Other than that, there’s one single cafeteria by Salto Grande waterfall that offers soups, salads, and sandwiches.

 - A good option for Torres del Paine is buying snacks in Unimarc (grocery store) in Punta Arenas or Puerto Natales.
 The one in Punta Arenas has a bigger choice of items and is cheaper.

-- There’s a restaurant that we can recommend in Estancia El Ovejero Patagonico (the hotel is recommended as well) in Cerro Castillo, which is about one hour driving from the eastern parts of the national park and right by the border crossing to Argentina.
+- There’s a restaurant that we can recommend in Estancia El Ovejero Patagonico (the hotel is recommended as well) in Cerro Castillo, which is about one hour driving from the eastern parts of the Torres del Paine national park and right by the border crossing to Argentina.